group28GUI/Weather-App/README.md

 # Smart Weather
 * A weather app designed for commuters.
 * The app suggests suitable clothing to wear based on the current weather.
-* The app allows users to search locations and find their current location.
+* The app allows users to search for locations and find their current location.
 * User can change theme to dark mode.

 Overview